-As rain often pours from the sky, we often ponder if DIY rainwater harvesting systems are worth the investment and are eco-friendly as they promise.
+As rain often pours from the sky, we often ponder if a DIY rainwater harvesting systems are worth the investment and are eco-friendly as they promise.

 Most systems feed toilets and gardens, amongst other non-potable purposes.
 Some even feed washing machines, as the soft rain is ideal for laundry as it eliminates the need for conditioners.